ThePsychDr/Gearbox-active-shift-codes/README.md

 # SHiFT Code Finder

 A lightweight Python script that scrapes 20+ sources to find every active SHiFT code across all Borderlands and Wonderlands games.
-No browser automation, no login required — just a clean list of codes ready to redeem.

 ## Supported Games